marcos-velasquez/ngx-gsap/README.md

 ### Scroll Properties

-Configure scroll-triggered animations using `scroll@` or the `scrollTrigger` parameter in presets:
+Configure scroll-triggered animations using `scroll@` or the `scroll` parameter in presets:

 ```html
 <!-- Raw syntax -->